kibanana/get-my-commit/README.md

   </a>
 </p>

-> Get my commits in my repositories
+> Get my commit list as a markdown file or html file in my repositories

 ### 🏠 [Homepage](https://github.com/woni-d/get-my-commit#readme)